Mark your calendar the 18th of September for Plaza.Expo - a one-day hybrid conference in Aarhus.

 By empowering individuals while cultivating collective performance, DC ensures that high performance is sustainable, and achievements are shared.
 In doing so, DC continues to set new standards for what it means to be a modern, performance-based company rooted in both purpose and progress.

-Join this session to explore how sustainable high performance is cultivated, how human energy fuels creativity and resilience, and how people grow together while shaping the energy of today and tomorrow.
-Participate, experience, and take away new insights in the breakout session format.
+This session explored how sustainable high performance is cultivated, how human energy fuels creativity and resilience, and how people grow together while shaping the energy of today and tomorrow.

 Danske Commodities is a tech-driven energy trading company that trades power and gas across +40 markets.
 Working for a viable energy future, the company utilizes its trading expertise to connect producers and large-scale consumers to wholesale markets.
 DC just moved into their new HQ in Akson, Sydhavnen and a locally invested through different initiatives from social inclusivity to supporting local creativity manifesting their interest and role in the future of the neighborhood.

-A session on inclusive design and cultural collaboration – where Girls Got Game shows how democratizing the design process fosters authentic connections – inspiring broad industry innovation by valuing diverse voices.
+A session on inclusive design and cultural collaboration – where Girls Got Game showed how democratizing the design process fosters authentic connections – inspiring broad industry innovation by valuing diverse voices.

 GGG / Caroline Wich